AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 # tensor([1.0256]) batch

 ```
-In this section we have shown how we can use masks in multi-agent reinforcement learning in a grid world.
+This section has shown how we can use masks in multi-agent reinforcement learning in a grid world.
-It is also possible to combine this mask with the action mask in order to manage impossible actions in addition to having a computation of log-probility and entropy by taking into account only the probability distributions of the agents located in the grid.
+It is also possible to combine this mask with the action mask to manage impossible actions and have a computation of log-probability and entropy by taking into account only the probability distributions of the agents located in the grid.

 ----

 # Conclusion

-The intention of this article is to show you different uses of masks in reinforcement learning.
+This article intends to show you different uses of masks in reinforcement learning.
-When we are faced to more complex environments than toy environments (cartpole, Atari etc ...).
-Masks are one of the many methods to simplify our lives.
+When we face more complex environments than toy environments, masks are among the many methods to simplify our lives.

-We have seen through three examples that we can use masks at several levels of the neural network or learning process.
+We have seen three examples that we can use masks at several neural network or learning process levels.
-Obviously there are many different ways of using a mask and I would be very curious if you use different methods that I have presented to you.
+There are many different ways of using a mask.
+I will be curious if you use different methods that I have presented to you.

-If you have any questions please do not hesitate to contact me by email or twitter.
+If you have any questions, please do not hesitate to contact me by email or Twitter.

 ----